Ronnie Lott: Broadcasting career

 Lott turned to broadcasting following his retirement, serving as an analyst on Fox NFL Sunday in 1996 and 1997, and working on the network's game coverage in 1998.
-He is currently on a show called PAC-12 Playbook on the Pac-12 Network, an American sports-oriented digital cable and satellite television network.
+Lott previously appeared on a show called PAC-12 Playbook on the Pac-12 Network, now defunct.
 He also serves on the Board of Selectors of Jefferson Awards for Public Service.

 Personal life

 Lott was born in Albuquerque, New Mexico.
 His father served a career in the United States Air Force, retiring as a Senior master sergeant.
-He now lives in Cupertino, California, with his wife, Karen, and his children, Hailey, Isaiah, and Chloe.
-USA Today praised him as "one of the most successful athletes at making the transition to business."
+Lott now lives in Cupertino, California, with his wife, Karen, and three children: Hailey, Isaiah, and Chloe.
+Hailey is married to Seattle Seahawks defensive lineman Leonard Williams.
+USA Today praised Lott as "one of the most successful athletes at making the transition to business."
 Along with former teammates Harris Barton and Joe Montana, Lott was a managing partner and a founder of HRJ Capital.
 Lott owns Toyota and Hyundai car dealerships.
 He advises professional athletes who are making a transition to the business world.
 Lott is also the father of former Tampa Bay Buccaneers linebacker Ryan Nece.

 In 1991, Lott, along with Jill Lieber Steeg, wrote an autobiography, Total Impact.
 Lott inspired the Lott IMPACT Trophy, which is given annually by the Pacific Club IMPACT Foundation to college football's Defensive IMPACT Player of the Year.
 The trophy was first awarded in 2004.
-Lott was the guest of honor at a CYO fundraiser at Sharon Heights Country Club in Menlo Park, CA in May 2012 where he discussed the importance of helping the community.
+Lott was the guest of honor at a CYO fundraiser at Sharon Heights Country Club in Menlo Park, California in May 2012, where he discussed the importance of helping the community.
 Lott credits the late Coach Ben Parks as a central figure in the development of his vigorous philanthropic work.
-On February 17, 2015, he was appointed to the Board of Directors of GSV Capital Corporation, now known as SuRo Capital Corp., a publicly traded investment fund.
+On February 17, 2015, Lott was appointed to the Board of Directors of GSV Capital Corporation, now known as SuRo Capital Corp., a publicly traded investment fund.